borntofrappe/game-development/Practice/Excavation/README.md

 - 1, 0.902, 0.902

-For the tools, the darkest shade of maroon is repeated for the body of the handle.
-Pure white is re-used for the outline, but only after an additional outline marking the edges of the shape:

-- 0.173, 0.11, 0.106

-.
-The difference between the tools boils down to the colors chosen for the fill.

-Blueish:
+Similarly to the gems, the tools re-use the dark maroon, but this time for the handle of the hammer or pickaxe.
+Each tool is designed to have a dark outline — 0.173, 0.11, 0.106 — and a white border.

+Similarly to the gems, the tools rely on a pair of colors.

+Blueish pickaxe:

 - 0.71, 0.792, 0.945

 - 0.318, 0.392, 0.804

-Reddish:
+Reddish hammer:

 - 0.91, 0.361, 0.333

 - 0.714, 0.443, 0.388

-For the progress bar, the cracks at the bottom of the spritesheet lean on the same, dark color used for the outline of the tools (right before pure white).
+The progress bar re-uses the dark color chosen for the tools' outline — 0.173, 0.11, 0.106.

 ## Prep

-In the `Prep` folder I create smaller demos to solve some of the challenges behind the game.
+In the `Prep` folder I create smaller projects to solve some of the challenges behind the game.

 ### Noise Field

-> challenge: how to populate a grid with a series of random, but connected values
+> challenge: populate a grid with a series of random, but connected values

-The idea is to benefit from a noise function in two dimensions, so to create values which change over time, but are inherently connected.
-In the demo, the smooth change is highlighted with a series of rectangle of different opacity and a grid of integers.
-Ultimately the idea is to map the noise value to one of the types of textures, so that this integer value is used to pick exactly which type.
+The idea is to benefit from a noise function in two dimensions, so to create values which change over time, but are inherently connected in a grid-like pattern.
+In the demo, the smooth change is highlighted with a series of rectangle of different opacity and a series of integers.
+Ultimately the idea is to map the noise value to one of the types of textures.

 `getNoiseField` builds a two-dimensional table where each individual cell describes a number in the `[0,1]` range.